arqalite/fire-king-guide/src/combos/ulcanix/sacred/4-princess-arvata.md

 Lastly, you can put it all together and combo up to a [_Promethean Princess, Bestower of Flames_] backed up by [_Fire King Avatar Arvata_], while also recycling a [_Fire King High Avatar Kirin_] with [_Salamangreat Sunlight Wolf_].

-It's a very powerful route, but it comes at the cost of giving 4 draws under [_Mulcharmy Fuwalos_], so be sure it's out of the picture before committing.
+It's a very powerful combo, but it comes at the cost of giving 4 draws under [_Mulcharmy Fuwalos_], so be sure it's out of the picture before committing.

 > You can skip the Sunlight Wolf recycle and go straight for Promethean Princess if you want, thus only giving 2 draws under Fuwalos.
 Keep that in mind as you weigh your options.